abdlalisalmi/abdlalisalmi/README.md

 #### 1337 School:

 currently, I'm studying programming and computer science and learning some tools that allow me to analyze complex systems.
+#### Networking:
+I have a diploma in techniques of information network, administration of systems and network

 ### Connect with me: